Types of business report

 A reporting app can pull data straight from your accounting software, so you won’t need to transcribe anything.
 You’ll see dozens of report templates when you open the apps and that can be daunting, but just start with what you know.
 You may never need any more than that.

-There are three well-known small business reporting tools:
+There are two well-known small business reporting tools:

 Set up report templates to save time and energy